Program activities are for kids who will are 8-12 years old.

 - Parent habitually brings a sick child to the school.

-In the case of a school termination, a two-week, written, dated notice will be given to the parent/guardian.
-All outstanding tuition must be paid until the ending date.
-This policy does not apply if termination is due to non-payment, termination can be immediate.
+This policy does not apply if termination is due to non-payment, termination can then be immediate.